Iltotore/iron/docs/_docs/reference/constraint.md

     Option.when(rtc.test(value))(value.asInstanceOf[T])
 ```

-# Pre-defined constraints
+## Pre-defined constraints

-Iron provides a set of pre-defined constraints in the `io.github.iltotore.iron.constraint` package.
+Iron provides a set of pre-defined constraints in the [[io.github.iltotore.iron.constraint package]].
 You can find them in the [API documentation](https://iltotore.github.io/iron/api/io/github/iltotore/iron/constraint/index.html).

-## Global constraints
+### Global constraints

 Some constraints are available for all types.
-They are located in the `io.github.iltotore.iron.constraint.any` object.
+They are located in the [[io.github.iltotore.iron.constraint.any]] object.

 Here is a list of the most used ones: